MinHtet-O/goquiz/README.md

 ## About the project

-Goquiz provides the scrapers to get the engineering multiple-choice questions across the sites, structure the data, populate the database, and serve API endpoints to retrieve the questions.
+Goquiz provides the scrapers to get the engineering multiple-choice questions across the sites, structure the data, populate the database, and Serve API endpoints to retrieve the questions.
 You can also start the services with db-less mode.

 Currently, Goquiz can scrap the MCQ questions from the following sites.
 - https://www.javatpoint.com/